-The estimated fair value of long-term debt at December 31, 1999 and 1998 exceeded book value by \$5.6 million and \$10.4 million, respectively.
+The estimated fair value of the Company's long-term debt at December 31, 2000 and 1999 was \$370.5 million and \$387.3 million, respectively.
 The fair value of the Preferred Stock at December 31, 1999 and 1998 approximates its carrying value at that date.
 Currently, the Company does not anticipate settlement of long-term debt or preferred stock at other than book value.